On a Budget This New Year’s Eve? Throw a Rockin’ Party on the Cheap

 - Create a photobooth.
 Gather silly props from around the house, paint a NYE-themed backdrop onto a sheet or big piece of paper, buy a disposable camera — and voila!
 Not only will you have a blast, you’ll have funny photos to remember your night.

 - Print out these New Year’s Eve playing cards from Real Simple.
-Ask your friends to fill out the cards with their resolutions for the new year, and then guess who wrote which.
+Ask your friends to fill out the cards with their resolutions for the new year, and then guess who wrote what.

-- Download the group game app Heads Up, which will provide hours of fun for just 99 cents.
+- Download the group game app Heads Up, which will provide hours of fun for just 99 cents on iPhone and free on Android.
 (You may have seen it on The Ellen Show.)

 Follow these steps, and you’re sure to have the best NYE party on the block — for a fraction of what it would cost to hit the bars.
 We can’t think of a better way to ring in the new year!